-Water Logged Hot Tub Covers
+Water Logged Hot Tub Cover

-This may be a hot tub cover that weighs about 3x what it did when it was new.
+This may be a hot tub cover that weighs about three times what it did when it was new.
 They often get so heavy that they become next to impossible to use short of the aid of a Seal Team.
 They can also damage spa cover lifters once they get too heavy.
 That’s because the cover lifter is not made to handle a heavy cover.
 Bet the dealer didn’t mention that when he sold it to you.

 When the foam core is taking on water – and, is not draining.
 This does not signify that rain water has somehow gotten into your cover, or snow or another outside source.
 It happens when steam rises from the warm spa water then since it’s a very small molecule, gets right into the foam.
 Once it gets inside of the foam it cools and turns back into water, and becomes trapped because of the fact that the water molecule is too big to drop out.